Take a break from the noise sometimes

 Some states have begun to loosen their grip on businesses and some social activities during the coronavirus epidemic.

+The coronavirus isn’t operating by our calendar.
+It clearly has it own schedule.

-At The Enterprise, we are continuing to provide you with the latest information about the pandemic in our area, with unprecedented free access to our website for coronavirus news and features.
+At the Maryland Independent, we are continuing to provide you with the latest information about the pandemic in our area, with unprecedented free access to our website for coronavirus news and features.
 We’re here for you when you want us.
 Just click the site or pick up the paper.

 But saying that, we also want you to relax and take a break from COVID-19 news from time to time.
 Author Joe McCormack offers some suggestions for preventing ourselves from becoming oversaturated with too much consumption of news on one subject.
 He warns about the dangers of tracking too many updates.
 And that’s not hard to do, considering national news and social media chatter about infection rates, death tolls, travel restrictions, stock market swings and all sorts of ominous predictions on how dire the pandemic may still get.